StephenGunn/sveltekit-directus-starter/README.md

 # sveltekit-directus-starter

-This is my attempt to marry two of my favorite technologies in a simple to understand way.
+This is my attempt to showcase two of my favorite technologies working together, in a simple, understandable way.

 ### .env